 Von Doom later went to Tibet and found an old order of monks.
 He practiced their ways enough for him to become their leader.
 Von Doom then asked them to make his first suit of armor.
 Eager to wear the suit, Doom placed the still-hot steel faceplate to his face, making him even more scarred than before.
-As Dr. Doom, he then killed Baron Vladimir and imprisoned his son Rudolfo, and gained control over Latveria.
-Rudolfo would escape and lead a rebellion and become a thorn in Doom's side for years till his death.
+As Dr. Doom, he killed Baron Vladimir, imprisoned his son Rudolfo, and gained control over Latveria.
+Rudolfo would escape, lead a rebellion, and become a thorn in Doom's side for years until his death.
 Later, Rudolfo's younger brother Zorba would take over where his brother left off.
-Doom using his intellect and inventions, turned Latveria into a thriving nation.
+Doom, using his intellect and inventions, turned Latveria into a thriving nation.

 Doctor Doom fought the Fantastic Four many times in this era.

 Doctor Doom starred with Namor the Sub-Mariner, and other characters, in Super-Villain Team Up, as well as a few graphic novels such as Emperor Doom and Triumph and Torment.
 The idea of the Doombot is expanded.

 Doctor Doom's magical abilities are explored more and his plans take on a more global aspect with his membership in the Cabal and his attack on Wakanda.

 Major Story Arcs